WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 * managing you own local (Dir) or S3 package repositories
 * building PKGZIP to transfer packages and build repositories in connection less environment.

-RSuite supports you in developing you R projects in standardized way and help with dependencies control and project consistency management while preparing to deploy on production.
+RSuite supports you in developing you R projects in a standardized way and helps with dependencies control and project consistency management while preparing to deploy on production.

 # Requirements

 RSuite CLI requires R being available on your machine.
 Any version will do, but we tested it mostly on v3.2+.
-While running RSuite CLI checks if R is available in PATH environment variable.
-If it's not it will try to detect R base folder from standard locations.
-On Windows it will also look in registry to find installed R version.
+While running RSuite CLI checks if R is available in the PATH environment variable.
+If it's not it will try to detect the R base folder from standard locations.
+On Windows it will also look in the registry to find installed R version.

 For working with Subversion and/or Git revision control command line clients respectively svn and git are required.

-To manage S3 repositories you will need aws command line client and aws credentials (.aws folder in you home directory).
+To manage S3 repositories you will need the aws command line client and aws credentials (.aws folder in you home directory).

 # Installing RSuite